-- · Continue to grow an ILF culture based on values and leadership principles - Foster long-term relationships with our employees - · Provide opportunities for the personal and professional advancement of each employee - Encourage employees to see themselves as ILF ambassadors - · Offer flexible and hybrid working conditions where possible
+- Continue to grow an ILF culture based on values and leadership principles - Foster long-term relationships with our employees - Provide opportunities for the personal and professional advancement of each employee - Encourage employees to see themselves as ILF ambassadors - Offer flexible and hybrid working conditions - where possible the way we work.

 The diversity of working environments, socio-cultural backgrounds and legal frameworks in the different countries in which we operate shapes our employment and working conditions at ILF.
-In addition, the increasing prevalence of remote working and hybrid working models, digitalization within the organization, and new communication technologies and forms influence the way we work.
+In addition, the increasing prevalence of remote working and hybrid working models,